 On one hand, there is the relatively small number of businesses that have 10 or 20 or more employees.
-Some of these – a very, very few – have concepts, business models, and leadership that venture capitalists and private equity firms believe could evolve into high-growth, high-profit companies.
-Although they are a tiny minority of small businesses, they are the ones that make the news when they grow from scrappy startups into the Googles and Apple Computer companies of the world.
+Some of these — a very, very few — have concepts, business models, and leadership that venture capitalists and private equity firms believe could evolve into high-growth, high-profit companies.
+Although they’re a tiny minority of small businesses, they’re the ones that make the news when they grow from scrappy startups into the Googles and Apple Computer companies of the world.

 On the other hand, there are the rest of the small businesses in the country.
-These are the everyday businesses that don’t interest VCs and other investors who look for big paydays.
+These are the everyday businesses that don’t interest venture capitalists and other investors who are looking for big paydays.

-Every day small businesses are the kinds of businesses that aren’t likely to revolutionize their industries.
-They are the gig workers, solo businesses, and business owners with just a handful of employees.
-They are the software developers, electrical contractors, freelance writers, salvage companies, bagel store owners, consultants, automotive parts dealers, pet store owners, Internet publishers, accountants, small manufacturers, and other companies that provide needed products and services that aren’t revolutionary in concept.
-They started a small businesses in your town or at the local strip mall.
-They are the businesses in the local industrial park or office building downtown.
+Everyday small businesses are the kinds of businesses that aren’t likely to revolutionize their industries.
+They’re the gig workers, solo businesses, and business owners with just a handful of employees.
+They’re the software developers, electrical contractors, freelance writers, salvage companies, bagel store owners, consultants, automotive parts dealers, pet store owners, Internet publishers, accountants, small manufacturers, and other companies that provide needed products and services that aren’t revolutionary in concept.
+They started a small business in your town or at the local strip mall.
+They’re the businesses in the local industrial park or office building downtown.
 And they are the home-based businesses in your neighborhood or maybe your own basement.
 They generate income, but not big bucks.
 Some are side gigs or part-time operations.
 Most are full-time businesses.

 Related: Small Business Definition